b2io/handbook/day-to-day.md

 Every team member is welcome to choose their hardware, software, and development environment.
 In addition to Zoom for both internal and external meetings, and Harvest for time tracking, we use:

-- Slack for daily communication
+- Slack: daily communication
-- Github for remote versioning control
+- Github: remote version control
-- Jira for project management
+- Jira: project management
-- Google Suite for document storage and email.
+- Google Suite: document storage and email
+- Know Your Team: 1 on 1 meetings

 Team members recommend some of the following tools for personal workflow:

-- VSCode
+- VSCode: IDE
-- Habitica for To Do list management
+- Habitica: To Do list management
-- GIF Brewery 3 for screen recording
+- GIF Brewery 3: screen recording
-- Kap for screen recording
+- Kap: screen recording
-- Google Sites for quick information sharing
+- Google Sites: quick information sharing
+- iTerm 2: terminal
+- Oh My Zsh: git configuration management